victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

     Note: Authentication changes can take up to 10 minutes

+3. **Deleting Resources After a Failed Deployment** Follow steps in [Delete Resource Group](./docs/DeleteResourceGroup.md) If your deployment fails and you need to clean up the resources.

 ## Golden Path Questions

 To help you get started, here are some **Golden Path Questions** you can ask in the app: